How to bid

 Bids can be submitted with a minimum of the reserve, indicated by ‘starting bid’.
 If only one bid has been submitted on a lot, the reserve counts as the second-highest bid.
 In the Vickrey auction, a bid is a written ‘maximum’ bid.
 Bidders are therefore advised to set their bid to the maximum price for which they are content as a buyer.

 If this is the first time you participate, include with your bid a copy of a government-issued ID.
-All bids go exclusively and directly to notary mr. S.P.P.M Soons by downloading the bidding form and sending it completed and signed:
+All bids go exclusively and directly to notary mr. S.P.P.M Soons by downloading the bidding form to the right of the page (or down below in mobile web version) and sending it completed and signed:

 - per letter: Notariskantoor Soons, Postbus 19, 6666 ZG Heteren